 There was originally much confusion as to whether BS EN 1090 included balustrades and privacy screens.
 The CEN issued document N738 on 29/5/2015 which confirms balustrades and privacy screens do fall within BS EN 1090 when forming an edge guarding or are an integral part of a structure.

-However the Trading Standards advice (the authority which enforce compliance) has differed from this, suggesting that it does not deem balconies to fall within the scope of BS EN 1090.
+However, the Trading Standards advice (the authority which enforces compliance) has differed from this, suggesting that it does not deem balconies to fall within the scope of BS EN 1090.

 We use a broad supply chain of carefully chosen companies certified to varying classes specified in BS EN1090.
 This ensures all relevant CE marking requirements can be fulfilled.